ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.tuya/README.md

 ## Changelog

+### 3.0.0 (2019-09-03)
+* (Apollon77) Switch from AnyProxy to mitm ... hopefully get SSL-Proxy working again.
+Important: The Proxy is called "NodeMITMProxyCA"!

 ### 2.0.4 (2019-08-01)
 * (Apollon77) New schemas added
 * (Apollon77) removed a check so that also devices that use other message formats can be read